griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/06_workflow_outputs.md

 # Workflow Outputs

 ## Overview
-In the previous section we added a `ToolkitTask` that used the `WebScraper` tool to get detailed information about the movies presented.
+In the previous section we added a `ToolkitTask` that used the `WebScraper` and `TaskMemoryClient` tools to get detailed information about the movies presented.

 In this section, we'll add the ability to get the `output` from the `workflow` in order to integrate it with whatever application we may be building.